rspack-contrib/html-rspack-plugin/README.md

 If the default generated HTML doesn't meet your needs you can supply your own template.
 The easiest way is to use the `template` option and pass a custom HTML file.
-The html-webpack-plugin will automatically inject all necessary CSS, JS, manifest and favicon files into the markup.
+The html-webpack-plugin will automatically inject all necessary CSS, JS and favicon files into the markup.

 Details of other template loaders are [documented here](https://github.com/jantimon/html-webpack-plugin/blob/master/docs/template-option.md).